josephjohncox/effectus/docs/RUNTIME_CONFIG.md

 - Extension reloading re-reads `*.verbs.json` / `*.schema.json` from disk or OCI; Go plugins are not hot-reloadable.
 - Schema sources are loaded in-memory at startup; set `extensions.reload_interval` (or `bundle.reload_interval`) to poll for updates.
 - `verbs.duplicate_policy` controls how duplicate verb names are resolved; `verbs.oci_warmup` prefetches OCI verb bundles at startup.
+- `verbs.strict` enforces runtime arg/return type checks; enable it in production if you want strict safety.
+- `fixed_time` pins deterministic time for expression evaluation (useful for tests and canary runs).
+- Use `saga.redis` or `saga.postgres` to persist saga state when `saga.enabled` is true.

 ## External Schema Sources (Buf, SQL, Catalogs)